revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Java8.md

 ---

-8. What will happen if we define multiple abstract methods inside the Functional interface?
+8.What will happen if we define multiple abstract methods inside the Functional interface?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)

 <details markdown="1"> <summary> <b> Show Answer </b> </summary>
 <blockquote markdown="1">

-Inside Functional Interface we can take only one abstract method, if we take more than one abstract method then compiler raise an error.
-Interface can declares an abstract method overriding one of the public method from `java.lang.Object`, that still can be considered as functional interface.
+Inside Functional Interface we can take only one abstract method, if we take more than one abstract method then compiler raise an error.Interface can declares an abstract method overriding one of the public method from `java.lang.Object`, that still can be considered as functional interface.

 </blockquote>
 </details>

 ---

-9. Why default methods needed in the interface?
+9.Why default methods needed in the interface?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)